luisdavid64/Adl4cv-synthesis/README.md

 python evaluate.py config_file output_directory --path_to_pickled_3d_future_models pickled_model_path
 ```

-These calculate the chamfer distance of the reconstructions and the chamfer distance of the objects in the scene respectively.
+These calculate the Chamfer Distances of the autoencoder reconstructions and the Chamfer Distances of the objects in the 3D-FRONT scenes respectively.